marcantondahmen/automad/README.md

 ### Docker

 It is also possible to run Automad in a [Docker](https://hub.docker.com/r/automad/automad) container including **Nginx** and **PHP 8**.

+	docker run -dp 80:80 --name mysite automad/automad

 The first time you run the image, a new user account for the Automad dashboard will be created automatically.
-That moment the account details will be displayed in the terminal window and therefore the image should **not** run in detached mode then.

-	docker run -p 80:80 automad/automad

-After the first run you can use the following command to run the image in detached mode.

-	docker run -dp 80:80 automad/automad
+The account details will be logged by the running container.
+You can show these logs using the following command:

+	docker logs mysite

+Your can now navigate to [localhost](http://localhost) to view your new site.

 ### Manual Download